sebkln/ckeditor_wordbreak/README.md

 Perform the following steps:

 1. Load and install the extension
-2. Include the static template *"CKEditor plugin: wordbreak"* into your TypoScript template
+2. **If necessary,** include the static template *"CKEditor plugin: wordbreak"* into your TypoScript template, or load the hidden Site Set `sebkln/ckeditor-wordbreak` as a dependency (see note below about `lib.parseFunc` in TYPO3 v13+)
 3. Extend your CKEditor configuration (see below)

 ### CKEditor configuration